apache/nuttx/configs/lpcxpresso-lpc54628/README.txt

     be used to test the Ethernet driver.
   2018-01-01:  There Ethernet driver appears to be fully functional although
     more testing is certainly needed.
-I believe that there is a memory corruption issue that cause problems occasionally.
-For example, after a longer Telnet session, I sometimes see the following after exiting the session from the host:
+I believe that there is a memory corruption issue in the current configuration that cause problems occasionally.
+For example, after a longer Telnet session, I sometimes see the following DEBUGASSERT after exiting the session from the host:

       up_assert: Assertion failed at file:mm_heap/mm_free.c line: 129

     which is a clear indication heap corruption.
 Increasing the size of some stacks might correct this problem, but I have not yet experimented with that.
+I have not seen the problem in any other context.

   There is still no support for the Accelerometer, SPIFI, or USB.
 There is a complete but not-yet-functional SD card.
 There is a partial SPI driver,